 What Is The Periodic Symbol For Gold

-Imagine yourself as an alchemist in the Middle Ages, toiling away in your laboratory, trying to unlock the secrets of transmutation.
-Gold, the noble and incorruptible metal, was a key element in your quest.
+Imagine yourself as an alchemist in the Middle Ages, toiling away in your laboratory, trying to tap into the secrets of transmutation.
+Think about it: gold, the noble and incorruptible metal, was a key element in your quest.
 But how would you represent it in your notes, your recipes, and your correspondence with fellow seekers of knowledge?
 The answer lies in the Latin word for gold: aurum.
 This single word, resonating with history and scientific ambition, is the key to understanding why gold is represented by 'Au' on the periodic table.

 Main Subheading: The Mystery of 'Au'